sanand0/tools-in-data-science-public/README.md

 # Tools in Data Science - Sep 2025

-[Tools in Data Science](https://study.iitm.ac.in/ds/course_pages/BSSE2002.html) is a practical diploma level data science course at IIT Madras that teaches popular tools for sourcing data, transforming it, analyzing it, communicating these as visual stories, and deploying them in production.
+[Tools in Data Science](https://study.iitm.ac.in/ds/course_pages/BSSE2002.html) is a diploma level data science course at IIT Madras.

+It teaches the tools used to build & deploy data science applications.

 <details>
 <summary><strong>Anyone can audit this course.
-It's public</strong></summary>
+It's public.</strong></summary>

 Anyone can access this course content for free and submit assessments.